aaronicsubstances/bridge-arithmetic/README.md

 # Early Algebra Curriculum Proposal

-## Operational Definition of Early Algebra
+## What is Early Algebra?

-Early algebra is a subset of topics in both arithmetic and algebra, which should be taught during the study of arithmetic, and definitely before the study of simplification of algebraic expressions, in order to better ensure success in the study of algebra in secondary school.
+Early algebra refers to the subset of arithmetic and algebra topics taught in primary and secondary schools, which excludes the topic of simplification of algebraic expressions and other susbsequent topics.
+For pre-teens or students in primary school, the topic of arithmetic of whole numbers is excluded as well.

+These are the early algebra topics for pre-teens:

+- Arithmetic of non-whole numbers.
+This includes arithmetic involving zero, and also arithmetic yielding non-whole number results even if the operands were all whole numbers.
+- Exponentiation
+- Evaluation of arithmetic expressions
+- Equation solving by guess and check

+For teens and adults, this proposal permits the introduction of less optimal but more intuitive arithmetic procedures to the students.
+It also permits the presentation of the early algebra topics in a different arrangement from that for pre-teens, in order to better suit the challenges and opportunities presented by teens and adults.

+## Goals

+The goal of early algebra for students is proficiency in evaluation of arithmetic expressions involving rational numbers.

+For students who are teens or adults, there is an additional goal which is to be able to practice and become proficient in early algebra alone, with almost no supervision.

 ## Guidelines

 - Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.
-- The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard algorithms, which differ from what teachers expect of students in a given locality, and which will show up on answer sheets.
+- The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard procedures, which differ from what teachers expect of students in a given locality, to show up on answer sheets.
-- The goals of the early algebra proposal is to help students to be able to learn on their own if necessary.
-The details are as follows:
-  - exercises for which no solutions or only inferior solutions exist at the moment, to counteract development of misconceptions in algebra later on.
-  - exercises which are designed in such a way that a teenager can teach himself with them, without having to expose his embarassments and failures in math to the teacher and others.
-    E.g. exercises with detailed solutions, multiple choice questions, exercises with hints.
-  - helping students to be responsible for memorization and proficiency in math

-## Arithmetic Activities
+## Arithmetic Topics

-- The arithmetic portion of the early algebra proposal consists of counteracting development of misconceptions in algebra.
-The details are as follows:
-  - making students aware that numbers come in kinds or types (e.g. whole numbers, fractions, signed numbers), that numbers have parts (e.g. sign, magnitude, numerator, denominator), and that numbers can be presented in different formats (e.g. common fraction, mixed fraction, decimal expansion).
-  - summary of arithmetic algorithms and tables which can serve as a reference for a teenager to use to solve exercises on his own, ie during a stage when he is not practising for memorization and proficiency.
-  - fallback arithmetic algorithms that students can be introduced to if necessary (and if permitted by school authorities).

 The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online (e.g. https://www.transum.org):